 - Paris with a toddler

-- Top ten things to do in Dublin as a family
+- Things to do in Dublin with kids

 Disclaimer: We were offered this trip on a complementary basis by SuperBreak in exchange for an honest review; however, that has not influenced our opinion in any way, and all thoughts and words above are our own.
 This enables us to continue to travel and provide you with honest, factual travel advice.